 Ok, all of you RVers that cook... you're using up a TON of water to do the job!
 (Mostly due to cleaning dishes.)

-If this is you, you need some good RV water saving tips.
+If this is you, and you're dry camping, you need some good RV water saving tips.

 You can't afford to waste any of it.

 To help you extend your water supply, here are my 18 best RV water saving tips from 5 years of full-time dry camping.
 (And trying not to cook.)
 Beware, some may be a little non-conventional.

 Like number one...

 1. Lick Your Dishes

 What, you're scared to look silly?
 Hey, I'll do this in a restaurant.
 If I can do it in public, you can lick your plates clean in your RV!
 It saves mess.
 And less waste, lol.